doorfortyfour/TileWorldCreator/docs/BuildLayers.md

   The layer name
 + `Blueprint Layer`
   The blueprint layer it should use for instantiation
++ `Orientation Layer` (only 6-Tiles layer)
+  The orientation layer can be used to set the direction of a single 6-Tiles tile.
+So basically if you want to place a single ramp tile outside of an "island" layer,
+  the tile doesn't know how to rotate it towards the "island" layer.
+Therefore you would need to assign the "island" layer as the orientation layer.
+  Please see the demo scene: `09_AutomaticRampsPlacement` to understand the concept behind it.
+  You can also enable `Use only orientation layer` which will then ignore the cells from the assigned blueprint layer to rotate the tiles.
 + `Scale tile by cell size`
   Scale the tile automatically based on the cell size.
 This works only reliable if your tile prefab has a size of 1x1 units
 + `Global Position offset` `Global scaling offset`